SquidDev-CC/plethora/item-transfer.md

 ---
 layout: text
-title: Item transfer
+title: Moving items
 ---

 ## Transferring items and other things
-No automation system is useful if you can't recieve an input or output an, urm, output.
+No automation system is useful if you can't receive an input or output an, urm, output.
 This is where transfer locations come in.
 Transfer locations are a remote location that a peripheral can interact with, sending items or other things.

 ### Transfer locations
 To get started, wrap an inventory such as a chest and call the `.getTransferLocations()` method.
 This will print out a list of strings of "places" which it can send items to.
 Let's go through the different categories of string you might see.

 The most simple is `self`.
 This is simply a reference to the current object.
 This is useful if you want to transfer an item from one slot in an inventory to another slot in the same inventory.